neondatabase/website/content/docs/guides/koyeb.md

 1. Keep `example-express-prisma` as the name and `main` as the branch.
 1. In **Build and deployment settings**, enable the **Override** setting and add the following **Build command**: `npm run postgres:init`
 1. Select the region closest to your Neon database.
 1. Under **Advanced** > **Environment variables**, add a `DATABASE_URL` environment variable to enable the application to connect to your Neon PostgreSQL database.
-Enter the Neon connection string that you used earlier.
+Set the value to the Neon connection string provided to you when you created the Neon project.
 1. Enter a name for your app.
 For example, `express-neon`
 1. Click **Deploy**.

-Koyeb is now building the application.
+Koyeb builds the application.
 Once the build has finished, you can access your application running on Koyeb by clicking the URL ending with `.koyeb.app`.

-The example application exposes a `/planets` endpoint that you can use to list planets from the database you prepared earlier.
+The example application exposes a `/planets` endpoint that lists planets retrieved from the Neon database.
 Once your deployment is live, you should see the following results when navigating to `https://<YOUR_APP_URL>.koyeb.app/planets`:

 ```json
 [